APTrust/dart/electron/easy/plugins/README.md

 ## Storage Plugin

-Storage plugins must export a class that implements the methods shown below.
+Storage plugins must export a field called 'Provider', which is the class that implements the methods shown below.

 The plugin must also export a string fields called Protocol, which describes the protocol that the plugin provides.
 E.g. "ftp", "sftp", "s3", "rsync", "scp", etc.